Justinmind Prototyping Tool: Menus

 This menu has a list of options to import components from other prototypes to the one that is currently being modified.

 Imports all the contents from a vp file into the prototype and checks if there are any conflicts.
 This functionality is explained in detail in the Reuse section

 File menu > Import > Screen

-Adds a screen from another prototype to the screen list along with all its content and interactions.
+Adds a screen from another prototype to the screen list along with all its content and events.
 That screen should be exported previously from the other prototype.

 File menu > Import > Template

-Adds a template from another prototype to the template list along with all its content and interactions.
+Adds a template from another prototype to the template list along with all its content and events.
 That template should be exported previously from the other prototype.

 File menu > Import > Master

-Adds a master from another prototype to the master list along with all its content and interactions.
+Adds a master from another prototype to the master list along with all its content and events.
 That master should be exported previously from the other prototype.